keith-packard/lola/README.md

-# Lola — an LL parser table generator
+# Lola and Slurp — parser generators

 Lola is a parser generator along the lines of yacc or bison, but instead of handling LALR grammars, it only supports LL grammars.
 This